Avenida El Dorado (TransMilenio)

 The simple station Avenida El Dorado is part of the TransMilenio mass-transit system of Bogotá, Colombia, opened in the year 2000.

 Location

 The station is located north of downtown Bogotá, specifically on Avenida NQS with Carrera 36.

 History

 This station opened in 2005 as part of the second line of phase two of TransMilenio construction, opening service to Avenida NQS.
 It serves the demand of Calle 26 and the Palermo district.

+In early 2024, the services on Avenida El Dorado were affected by protests.